guardicode/service-kit/docs/source/how_to_bootstrap_a_service.rst

-How to Set Up a GitHub Repository with `service-kit`
+How to bootstrap a service with `service-kit`
 ====================================================

 This guide will show you how to set up a GitHub repository with the `service-kit` package.